TaxMachine/Grabbers-Deobfuscator/README.md

 python deobf.py [yourfile.exe]
 ```
 some grabbers like empyrean need python 3.10 so be sure to check the extractor warnings if there are.
+**if you have an error with thiefcat deobfuscation, use python 3.11.4**
 ![Tutorial](tutorial.gif)

 # Decompiler & Disassembler